 Film lamination is a popular finishing process used in various industries to protect and enhance the appearance of printed materials.
 By applying a thin layer of plastic film to the surface of paper or other substrates, lamination provides durability, water resistance, and a professional finish.
-In this article, we'll explore seven different types of film lamination, each offering unique benefits and applications.
+Understanding the different types of lamination can help you choose the best finish for your product—whether it’s for advertising materials, book covers, product packaging, or signage.

 1. Gloss Lamination